 Getting the cooperation of private colleges could prove difficult.
 College leaders say no one stress test fits all.

-Barbara Brittingham of the New England Association of Schools and Colleges said the regional accrediting body looked at Mount Ida’s books earlier this spring when it was inwith another small school in Newton.
+Barbara Brittingham of the New England Association of Schools and Colleges said the regional accrediting body looked at Mount Ida’s books earlier this spring when it was in merger talks with another small school in Newton.

 “We believed that they would be working out an arrangement with Lasell College,” Brittingham said.